 Current Adoption Grant Sources

-- A Child Waits Foundation – A Child Waits Foundation has evolved as international adoption has continued to change.
+- A Child Waits Foundation – A Child Waits Foundation has evolved as international adoption has changed.
 Initially, A Child Waits offered grants to families adopting older and special needs children.
 Now, they have broadened their grant and loan criteria so that any family adopting a child internationally may apply.
-Their grants and loans have always been open to all families regardless of marital status or religious affiliation, and run on a year-round basis, without application deadlines.
+Their grants and loans have always been open to all families regardless of marital status or religious affiliation and run year-round, without application deadlines.

 - Help Us Adopt.org – This grant source is the only one that specifically states they will accept applications from LGBT applicants.
 Since they have fewer application eligibility criteria, they will naturally receive more applications than they have funds.